joagre/ratatoskr/ideas/r.md

 }
 ```

-Note howe trailing parameters may have default values.
+Note how trailing parameters may have default values.

 > [!NOTE]
 > No support for currying and variadic parameters